-There is no fee for this curbside program, but you must box all small items like cell phones, cameras, calculators, etc. Please write "e-waste" on the box and set it with other large e-waste items away from the rest of the clean up materials.
+There is no fee for this curbside program, but you must box all small items like cell phones (remove the data card), cameras, calculators, etc. Please write "e-waste" on the box and set it with other large e-waste items away from the rest of the clean up materials.
 Different trucks are used to collect garbage, recycling, yard trimmings, bulky goods, and e-waste.

 The following e-waste items are accepted: